International Day of Yoga: What Are We Really Celebrating?

 Yoga is essentially a spiritual discipline based on an ancient science, which focuses on bringing harmony between mind and body.
 It is both an art and a science of healthy living.

 The practice of yoga is believed to have started with the very dawn of civilization.
-The science of yoga has its origin thousands of years ago, long before the first religions or belief systems were born.
-In yogic lore, Shiva is seen as the first yogi or Adiyogi, and the first Guru or Adi Guru.
+The practice is believed to date back to the dawn of civilization—long before organized religions took shape.
+In yogic lore, Shiva is revered as the first yogi (Adiyogi) and the first teacher (Adi Guru)¹.

 What the Teachings Say